-Executives can't yet spell out how channels will be integrated when Brocade's acquisition of Foundry Networks for $3 billion is finalized at year's end, but they are confident that partners from both sides will benefit
+Executives can't yet spell out how channels will be integrated when Brocade's acquisition of Foundry Networks for $3 billion is finalized at year's end, but they are confident that partners from both sides will benefit and be supported.

 For their part, channel partners from both sides range from fully supportive to not knowing what to think of a merger that could potentially pull their company into a whole new market sector.
 And some analysts see sticky spots ahead in channel integration.